 You are getting fewer miles per gallon: Automobile fuel evaporates quickly, even when the vehicle is not running.
 Your emissions system is designed to limit the loss of these vapors and keep them in the automotive system.
 However, if there is something wrong with your emissions system, you may find that your car is draining more gas than usual.

-You smell fuel or gas inside or outside of your car: If you smell gas while you are driving inside your car, stop driving as soon as possible and bring your car to Legacy Automotive in St. Louis County.
+You smell fuel or gas inside or outside of your car: If you smell gas inside your car while you are driving, stop driving as soon as possible and bring your car to Legacy Automotive in St. Louis County.
 Inhaling these fumes can burn the inside of your nostrils and cause headaches and nausea.

-If you are having an issue with your emissions system, Legacy Automotive in Fenton is your place to go.
-Our owner Jarrod Eckman and a team of Quality technicians have decades of experience and are experts in all things auto repair, including auto repair, wheel alignment, and emissions repair.
+If you are having an issue with your emissions system, Legacy Automotive in Fenton is your go-to place.
+Our owner Jarrod Eckman and team of Quality technicians have decades of experience and are experts in all things auto repair, including auto repair, wheel alignment, and emissions repair.

 Reasons You Should Do Business With Us:

 We've been fixing cars since 1984 and are experts in all things auto repair.
-If you are in the 63026 area or nearby, don't hesitate to schedule an appointment with Legacy Automotive, either online at http://legacyautofenton.com/ or via phone at 636-343-7891 .
+If you are in the 63026 area or nearby, don't hesitate to schedule an appointment with Legacy Automotive either online or via phone at 636-343-7888.
 Legacy Automotive - Your Expert Source For Complete Auto Care.